Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 Once you collect feedback, make it actionable.
 By creating segments of users based on survey responses, you can follow up and better engage your users.

 For example, people who requested a certain feature can be invited to beta test it, or notified when it launches.
-Satisfied users can be invited to join your loyalty or rewards program, share user-generated content, or recommend the app to friends.
+Satisfied users can be invited to join your rewards or customer loyalty program, share user-generated content, or recommend the app to friends.
 Dissatisfied users can be notified of new feature or content releases, or followed up with a personal contact from support.

 Once more for good measure: your users are doing you a favor by providing feedback!
 Thank them in your release notes or new feature announcements, and send personal emails showing your appreciation for their time and interest in your product.
 Even (especially!) when it comes to negative feedback.